iinno/music_controller/README.md

  - `cd` in to `/frontend` and run `npm i` to install all the necessary dependencies.

 # For the future:
- - I intend to dockerize the app so running the app will be easier.
+ - I intend to dockerize the app so running it will be easier.